Work absenteeism as a factor that affects productivity in patients with IBD, according to a study

 The symptoms that patients with inflammatory bowel diseases (EII), illness of Crohn (CD) and ulcerative colitis (UC) may become intolerant or uncomfortable in the execution of daily activitiessince the disease Crohn’s and ulcerative colitis they are not physically distinctive.

-This could lead to this patient population experiencing discrimination at work and at school.
+This might lead to this patient population experiencing discrimination at work and at school.
 Precisely to describe these experiences, health professionals in Puerto Rico conducted a study in health services clinic tertiary, presented at the scientific meeting Advances In IBD in 2021.

 The study was conducted through questionnaires with sociodemographic, psychological and medical questions.
 Qualitative and quantitative data they were analyzed using descriptive statistics.